MicrosoftDocs/cpp-docs/docs/what-s-new-for-visual-cpp-in-visual-studio.md

 ### New compiler options

-- **/std:c++14** and **/std:c++latest**: These compiler options enable you to opt-in to specific versions of the ISO C++ programming language in a project.
-For more information, see [/std (Specify Language Standard Version)](build/reference/std-specify-language-standard-version.md).
-Most of the new draft standard features are guarded by the **/std:c++latest** option.

-   **Visual Studio 2017 version 15.3**:

-   The **/std:c++17** option enables the set of C++17 features implemented by the compiler.
-This option disables compiler and standard library support for features that are changed or new in versions of the Working Draft and defect updates of the C++ Standard after C++17.
-To enable those features, use **/std:c++latest**.

-   **Visual Studio 2017 version 15.5**:

-   The compiler supports about 75% of the features that are new in C++17, including structured bindings, `constexpr` lambdas, `if constexpr`, inline variables, fold expressions, and adding `noexcept` to the type system.
-These are available under the **/std:c++17** option.
-For more information, see [C++ Conformance Improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md)

 - [/permissive-](build/reference/permissive-standards-conformance.md): Enable all strict standards conformance compiler options and disable most Microsoft-specific compiler extensions (but not `__declspec(dllimport)`, for example).
-This option is off by default but will be on by default at some point in the future.

-   **Visual Studio 2017 version 15.5**:

-   The **/permissive-** conformance mode includes partial support for two-phase name lookup.
+This option is on by default in Visual Studio 2017 version 15.5.
+The **/permissive-** conformance mode includes support for two-phase name lookup.
 For more information, see [C++ Conformance Improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md).

 - [/diagnostics](build/reference/diagnostics-compiler-diagnostic-options.md): Enable display of the line number, the line number and column, or the line number and column and a caret under the line of code where the diagnostic error or warning was found.